timsalesforce/W-11078543/README.md

 # W-11078543 Error - Illegal Constructor
 Repro steps:
-- Deploy code with LWC, with LWS disabled
+- Deploy code with LWC
 - Place the LWC on a record page (like Account)
 - Create a Record (Account) and view it
 - Notice that the LWC renders fine on the record page, where it was placed
-- Enable LWS in Setup -> Session Settings
+- Now disable Locker completely (BT perm - Ignore Lightning Locker Enforcement (IgnoreLockerService in hoseMyOrg))
 - Logout
 - Login
 - Load the same record (Account)